Fintech Revolut to launch in the U.S. by year-end with Mastercard deal

-LONDON, Oct 22 (Reuters) - Digital banking app Revolut is set to begin issuing its cards in the United States by the end of this year via a partnership with payments company Mastercard Inc, the two companies said on Tuesday.
+LONDON, (Reuters) - Digital banking app Revolut is set to begin issuing its cards in the United States by the end of this year via a partnership with payments company Mastercard Inc MA.N, the two companies said on Tuesday.

-Revolut, one of the world’s fastest-growing bank account providers, aims to undercut established players such as Bank of America and JPMorgan Chase on everything from foreign exchange to current accounts and remittances.
+Revolut, one of the world’s fastest-growing bank account providers, aims to undercut established players such as Bank of America BAC.N and JPMorgan Chase JPM.N on everything from foreign exchange to current accounts and remittances.

 “We’re going to ensure our product is better value for customers, most U.S. banks charge $10 a month for an account and $10-$15 for local transfers and we’ll be offering both for free,” Revolut chief executive and founder Nikolay Storonsky told Reuters.